markizano/ytffmpeg/doc/configuration.md

 ## LANGUAGE
 - Default: "en"
-- Choices: One of the country codes as defined by `ytffmpeg.cli.base::YTFFMPEG_Base.LANGS`
+- Choices: One of the country codes as defined by `ytffmpeg.cli.base::BaseCommand.LANGS`
 - Description: Default language to write out for the SRT file.
 - @TODO: make it possible to support a list of comma-delimited languages?